Cancelling the Sale of Your Silicon Valley Home

 Cancelling a Non-Contingent Contract

-As a buyer in California, the purchase agreement that you fill out, sign, and provide to a buyer is very much in your favor.
-There…
+As a buyer in California, the Residential Purchase Agreement that you use to write an offer to purchase a home is greatly in your favor.…

 Read Article